TirupathiRaoLukalapu/TirupathiRaoLukalapu/README.md

 ---

-## 🚀 About Me
+## 🚀 About
-🎓 MS in Information Technology & Management (Graduating May 2025, Lindsey Wilson College)
+🎓 MS in Information Technology & Management (Graduated May 2025, Lindsey Wilson College)
 💼 3+ years of experience in building scalable data pipelines across healthcare and fintech domains
 ☁️ Specialized in cloud data engineering using AWS, Azure, Databricks, and Snowflake
 📈 Passionate about real-time data systems, automation, and enabling actionable analytics